cloudmesh/cloudmesh-manual/docs/_sources/jupyter/index.rst.txt

 To use the specific API calls, We recommend you to look at the API documentation of cloudmesh.
-To show you a simple example of advanced functionality we demonstarte how to list flavors of a cloud:
+To show you a simple example of advanced functionality we demonstrate how to list flavors of a cloud:

 .. code:: ipython3